-- 10.1.
-While financial institutions strengthen their defences by implementing robust controls to mitigate IT risks, threat actors are also improving their toolkits to find the next exploit.
-Staying up to date with developments in the cyber threat landscape is essential to ensuring that a financial institution's IT environment is not at risk of falling victim to known threats. - 10.2.
-A financial institution should maintain an awareness of developments in the cyber threat landscape that would inform the enhancements to be made to its security controls.
+- 10.1.1 While financial institutions strengthen their defences by implementing robust controls to mitigate IT risks, threat actors are also improving their toolkits to find the next exploit.
+Staying up to date with developments in the cyber threat landscape is essential to ensuring that a financial institution's IT environment is not at risk of falling victim to known threats. - 10.1.2 A financial institution should maintain an awareness of developments in the cyber threat landscape that would inform the enhancements to be made to its security controls.
 For example, adjusting DDoS mitigation measures to align with known attack volumes, updating anti malware signatures to ensure new ransomware variants are detected and mitigated, or replacing software or hardware when fundamental vulnerabilities are discovered.
-Sources of such cyber threat information include openly available knowledge bases of known vulnerabilities23 and attack methods24, as well as alerts and advisories published by various national cyber security centres. - 10.3.
-Cyber threat awareness building can be done in-house by establishing a threat intelligence function or through engagement of third parties that provide cyber threat intelligence monitoring services.
-Such a function or service may also gather information pertaining to abuse of the financial institution's intellectual property (e.g., logos, website impersonation, etc.) or data (e.g., exfiltrated customer or corporate information) and take active steps to halt continued abuse such as engaging the abuser's internet service provider to submit a takedown request. - 10.4.
-A financial institution should establish policies and procedures for the appropriate classification25 and dissemination of intelligence.
-Sharing of the gathered intelligence and the assessment of the impact of such intelligence on the financial institution should
+Sources of such cyber threat information include openly available knowledge bases of known vulnerabilities and attack methods, as well as alerts and advisories published by various national cyber security centres. - 10.1.3 Cyber threat awareness building can be done in-house by establishing a threat intelligence function or through engagement of third parties that provide cyber threat intelligence monitoring services.
+Such a function or service may also gather information pertaining to abuse of the financial institution's intellectual property (e.g., logos, website impersonation, etc.) or data (e.g., exfiltrated customer or corporate information) and take active steps to halt continued abuse such as engaging the abuser's internet service provider to submit a takedown request. - 10.1.4 A financial institution should establish policies and procedures for the appropriate classification and dissemination of intelligence.
+Sharing of the gathered intelligence

-23 The Common Vulnerabilities and Exposures (CVE) program aims to identify, define, and catalog publicly disclosed cybersecurity vulnerabilities.
+&lt;sup>23 The Common Vulnerabilities and Exposures (CVE) program aims to identify, define, and catalog publicly disclosed cybersecurity vulnerabilities.